hyoo-ru/crowd.hyoo.ru/README.md

 			- If Next == 0, then place it at the end.
 			- If Next != 0, then locate existen Prev in the result list.
 				- If Next is located, place before that.
-				- if Next isn't located, then skip chunk and proceed followed.
+				- if Next isn't located, then skip unit and proceed followed.
-	- If chunk is placed remove it from queue and start from begin of queue.
+	- If unit is placed remove it from queue and start from begin of queue.

 ### $hyoo_crowd_list